Infinidat/infinisdk/doc/typesystem.rst

 The extra information for the type is used for querying the abstraction layer for capabilities - not for enforcing the limits.
 The API layer will send illegal values if given by the user.

-.. note:: If an illegal value (especially a value of an invalid type) is given to a field requiring :ref:`translation`, the translation will be skipped and the value will be sent as is.
+.. note:: If an illegal value (especially a value of an invalid type) is given to a field requiring :ref:`translation <translation>`, the translation will be skipped and the value will be sent as is.
 This allows us to perform negative testing more easily.

 .. note:: should also take care of autogenrating defaults.